1099-NEC Ultimate Tax Guide for Nurses and CNAs

 What Is the Income Tax?

-Everyone pays taxes—not only 1099 nurses and other self-employed contract workers.
+Everyone pays taxes—not only 1099 nurses and other self-employed independent contractors.

 Income tax rates will vary based on where you live and work.
 Not all states have income taxes.
 Here’s a list of the few that don’t: